Parc des Princes: 2026 reviews and tour prices

 Parc des Princes

-Home to Paris Saint-Germain, the Parc des Princes began as a velodrome stadium inaugurated in 1897.
-Redesigned in 1972 by architect Roger Taillibert, it served for 25 years as the largest stadium in France, with a seating capacity of around 48,000.
-While it has since been surpassed by larger venues, it remains an iconic site.
-It has hosted historic sporting events, including finishes of the Tour de France, numerous major international soccer matches, the first Rugby League World Cup, and countless concerts.
+Home to Paris Saint-Germain, Parc des Princes began as a velodrome stadium inaugurated in 1897.
+Redesigned in 1972 by architect Roger Taillibert, it served as the largest stadium in France for 25 years, with a capacity of approximately 48,000 seats.

-Contrary to popular belief, the stadium owes its name to the history of its location rather than the athletes or celebrities who have played on its pitch.
-In the 18th century, royal hunting grounds were situated nearby.
-The Route des Princes (Princes' Road) passed through the area, leading to these natural spaces in the commune of Boulogne-Billancourt.
-This route was annexed by the capital under Napoleon III in 1860.
+Contrary to popular belief, the stadium owes its name to the history of the site rather than the heroes, artists, or athletes who played on its pitch.
+In the 18th century, royal hunting grounds were located nearby.
+The Route des Princes (Road of the Princes) passed through this area, leading to these natural spaces in the commune of Boulogne-Billancourt.
+This road was attached to the capital by Napoleon III in 1860.

-While the original stadium held 3,200 spectators, subsequent renovations increased its capacity by a factor of 15, reaching 47,929.
-The elliptical structure features cantilevered concrete ribs, giving the bowl a distinct profile.
-For night events, 172 floodlights are integrated directly into the roof.
-An expansion project is currently under consideration, with construction expected to begin following the 2024 Olympic Games.
+While the first version of the stadium held 3,200 spectators, successive expansions increased its capacity 15-fold, reaching 47,929.
+The elliptical stadium features cantilevered concrete arches that provide its distinct silhouette.
+For night games, 172 floodlights are integrated into the roof.
+A stadium expansion project is currently under consideration by PSG, pending an agreement with the Paris city hall to purchase the venue.

-The stadium is divided into four main stands, organized clockwise: gates I and H make up the Auteuil stand.
-Gates G, F, E, D, C, B, and A form the Paris stand.
-Gates P, O, and V comprise the Boulogne stand, while gates N, M, L, K, and J make up the Presidentielle-Francis Borelli stand, named after the club president who served from 1978 to 1991.
+The seating area is divided into four stands, arranged clockwise: Gates I and H: Auteuil.
+Gates G, F, E, D, C, B, A: Paris.
+Gates P, O, V: Boulogne and Gates N, M, L, K, J: Presidentielle-Francis Borelli, named after the club president who served from 1978 to 1991.

-Public tours of the Parc des Princes are available for a fee.
-Tickets typically start around 25 EUR (about $27).
-You can explore the private boxes, locker rooms, the trophy room, and the press conference area at your own pace.
-The tour features memorabilia like Zidane's boots, a Ronaldo jersey, and several Ballon d'Or trophies.
-On-site staff are available throughout the route to provide context and share anecdotes, which makes for an engaging experience.
+Tours of Parc des Princes are available for a fee.
+You can explore the private boxes, locker rooms, trophy room, and press conference area at your own pace.
+You will also see iconic items like Zidane's cleats, Ronaldo's jersey, and various Ballon d'Or trophies.
+Guides stationed throughout the site provide context and behind-the-scenes stories, making the tour a worthwhile experience.

 Opening hours

 Open daily from 9:00 AM to 8:00 PM during the summer and from 10:00 AM to 6:00 PM the rest of the year.
-The Parc des Princes is closed the day before Champions League matches, on match days, and until noon the day after a match.
+Closed on the day before Champions League matches, on match days, and until noon on the day after a match.

 Hours are indicative and subject to change